KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 boolean falls = !canFly;
 ```

+First we evaluate the `!` operator which gives us a `boolean` value, and then we point the `sinks` variable to that value.

 ### Combining Operators

 It's very common to combine these operators to form more complicated logic.
 Just keep in mind that operators give you new values, which you can then use more operators on.
 So you can do things like this: